DiscontinuedUpdate: Hoka One One Gaviota 2

 This shoe offers a balance of support and cushion.
 The forefoot was wider than expected and the heel held my foot perfectly, something that I struggle to find with running shoes.

 Out on my first run, I immediately noticed and fell in love with the Late-Stage Meta-Rocker technology.
 Every stride felt so incredibly smooth from heel to toe.

 Updates to Hoka One One Gaviota

-- The Hoka One One Gaviota is a maximal cushioned shoe that’s designed for runners who want to have gratuitous amounts of stability during their running sessions.
-It features a thick mid-sole that’s prominent in many of Hoka’s stable of shoes.
+- The Hoka One One Gaviota is a high-cushioned shoe that’s designed for runners who require maximum-level stability during their running sessions.
+It features a thick midsole that’s prominent in many of Hoka’s stable of shoes.
 Aesthetically, it has a set of color-schemes that allow it to be more pleasing to the eyes.

 - The upper unit makes use of a lightweight mesh material that’s able to wrap around the foot securely.
 Fused directly on top of the mesh are overlays that are relatively thin and insubstantial.
 The padded tongue and collar provide extra cushioning to the dimensions of the foot, while also keeping it in place.

 - The midfoot section is treated with the Arch-Lock Wings, which are extra layers that connect directly to the shoelaces.
 They adapt to the tightening or loosening of the laces, so they’re able to deliver extra support as needed.

 - The mid-sole is the main component in the Hoka One One Gaviota that provides cushioning and stability for the underside of the foot.
 A traditional medial post isn’t used here, but a J-shaped add-on is added to the medial side, thus preventing pronation.
 A lightweight yet abrasion-resistant rubber is used in the outsole unit and it ensures traction, as well as protection against wear and tear.